Garahan railway tunnel

-Garahan railway tunnel is a railway tunnel that located near with in Garahan, Silo, Jember Regency, East Java.
-This railway tunnel was built between 1901–1902 by Staatsspoorwegen (SS), the Dutch East Indies railway company, with a length of 113 m.
+The Garahan railway tunnel is a railway tunnel located near with in Garahan, Silo, Jember Regency, East Java.
+The tunnel started construction in 1901 and was complated 1902 by Staatsspoorwegen (SS), the Dutch East Indies railway company, with a length of 113 m.
 To the southeast of it, there is the Mrawan railway tunnel.

 History

-In 1901, the staatsspoorwegen began construction of the Garahan and Mrawan railway tunnel.
-In 1902, the Garahan railway tunnel was completed and open at the same year.
+In 1901, the Staatsspoorwegen began building the Garahan and Mrawan railway tunnels.
+The Garahan tunnel was completed and opened in 1902.

 In January 2025, PT KAI will trial the New Generation stainless steel that produce from the PT INKA of the Logawa for extended to Ketapang as a preparation for the enactment of new train travel chart 2025 will effect on 1 February 2025.
-However, the new generation stainless steel of the Logawa train were stuck in the Garahan railway tunnel as a result, the Logawa train finally downgrade to stainless steel train sets 2018 produce.
+However, the new generation stainless steel of the Logawa train were stuck in the Garahan railway tunnel as a result, the Logawa train finally downgraded to stainless steel train sets produced in 2018.

 Service

-Here's train that entering the Garahan railway tunnel:
+Below is a list of trains that go through the Garahan railway tunnel: